MrunalJanbandhu/Enhancing-Music-Release-Year-Prediction/README.md

 ## Part 2: Evaluating Performance on Test Data

 Evaluated the neural network's performance on the test data provided in test.csv. <br>
-Explored various hyperparameters and possibly used cross-validation techniques to fine-tune your model. <br>
+Explored various hyperparameters and possibly used cross-validation techniques to fine-tune the model. <br>
-Predictions were submitted in the required <roll_number>.csv format, and you also created a detailed summary of your hyperparameters in part_2.csv.
+Predictions were submitted in the required <roll_number>.csv format, and created a detailed summary of hyperparameters in part_2.csv.

 Code for this part can be found in nn2.py.